 8. Few good vendors – Many owners do not get multiple bids on essential goods or services, nor do they know how to properly evaluate the bids that do come in.
 Some owners lose also objectivity by hiring friends and relatives regardless of price or quality.
 Such a narrow list of vendors often limits quality control and dampens value.

 9. Insurance aspects missing – Insurance coverage of a building, its rents, specific uses, liability and more is often absent, inadequate or misappropriated.
 Tenant insurance certificates need to be up-to-date and should show the owner as an additional insured party.
 Failure to do so can result in the owner being held liable for any number of problems on the property.

 10. Absentee management – Absent, part-time, off-site or inexperienced management puts an owner at high risk for problems caused by negligence.
-It makes sense to hire professional management to watch, inspect, repair and visit properties.
+It makes sense to hire a property management company in Koh Samui to watch, inspect, repair and visit properties.
 Such a proactive approach is far better than waiting for tenants or others to come forward with a list of complaints.

 All of the above problem situations are reversible.
 Reversing negative aspects of any investment is critical to your business success.

 David L. Kliber is president and chief operating officer of Polacheck Property Management Corp. in Milwaukee, part of the Polacheck group of companies.